 Accredited by the Health and Care Professions Council (registration PYL33909)

 Member of the British Psychological Society (registration 267468)

 Chartered Member of the Division of Clinical Psychology

-I currently work part-time as a Highly Specialist Clinical Psychologist in a Tier 3 child and adolescent mental health service within South West London & St George's (SWLSTG) NHS Mental Health Trust.
+I currently work part-time as the Professional Lead in a Tier 3 child and adolescent mental health service within South West London & St George's (SWLSTG) NHS Mental Health Trust.
 Up until recently, I also worked in a specialist eating disorders service (including both an inpatient and outpatient service) with SWLSTG NHS Trust.

 Areas of counselling I deal with